 Plus they’ve pulled together a tonne of local businesses, food trucks and entertainers to bring you a fun day out.
 There will be live music, burgers from The Hungry Traveller, wine from Fires Creek, talks and workshops on sustainability, and more.
 The kids will get spoilt too – with free face painting, a roving magician and circus-skills workshops from Party Chameleon and Switcharoo Circus.

 What about orange picking we hear you say?
-Due to the hot Autumn we’ve been experiencing the oranges haven’t ripened as early as they normally do – for this reason they may or may not have picking tours: this will be decided on the day.
+Due to the hot Autumn we’ve been experiencing the oranges haven’t ripened as early as they normally do and the fruit won’t be ready for Harvest Festival.
+They will still be holding factory tours, and these will include a history of the farm and how they process the fruit into making Eastcoast Juice.

 DATE: 10am-4pm, Sunday 10 June.